-- All courses offered by the English Department at Hopkins, including independent study and directed reading courses, summer courses, graduate courses, and any courses cross-listed with English.
-Intersession courses do not count since they do not receive letter grades.
-“Covered” freshman grades also do not count.
+- Courses at the 200 level or above offered by the English Department at Johns Hopkins, including independent study and directed reading courses, summer courses, graduate courses, and any courses cross-listed with English.
+(Intersession courses do not count since they do not receive letter grades.
+“Covered” freshman grades also do not count.)

-- Courses from other departments at Hopkins when permission has been granted to you individually to count them toward the literature component of the major .
-This does not include foreign language or general humanities requirements for the major.
-It does include literature courses offered by departments other than English that have been specifically approved by the Director of Undergraduate Studies (DUS) as counting toward the major in your individual case.
+- Courses from other departments at Hopkins where permission has been granted to you individually to count them toward the literature component of the major.

-Obviously, departmental GPA must be calculated on the basis of all courses that fall within any of these categories.
-You may not limit the categories or number of included courses so as to boost your results.
-Even if you have taken more than the number of English courses needed to fulfil requirements for the major, you must include all of those courses when calculating your departmental GPA.
+For the purposes of honors, departmental GPA is calculated on the basis of all courses that fall within the three categories described above.
+You may not limit the categories or number of included courses so as to boost your average.
+Even if you have taken more than the number of English courses needed to fulfill requirements for the major, you must include all of those courses when calculating your departmental GPA.

-If you think you may be eligible to graduate with honors, download an online honors checklist form from Academic Advising at www.advising.jhu.edu, then fill out the checklist and have it approved by the Director of Undergraduate Studies.
-Students who plan to graduate in May should submit the form by no later than March 23rd.
-Students who plan to graduate in January should submit the form by no later than December 1st.
-Students who need to include Spring grades in their senior year in order to qualify for honors may submit an honors checklist after they have received their final grades (i.e., after March 23rd).
-In that case, honors will not be listed in the commencement program but will be listed on the transcript.
+If you think you may be eligible to graduate with honors, you should download an online honors checklist form from Academic Advising at www.advising.jhu.edu, then fill out the checklist and have it approved by the DUS of English.
+Students who plan to graduate in May should submit the form no later than March 23rd.
+Students who plan to graduate in January should submit the form no later than December 1st.
+For purposes of listing in the commencement program, provisional honors will be calculated on the basis of work prior to the student’s final semester at Hopkins.
+For purposes of notation on transcript, honors will be calculated on the basis of work through the student’s final semester at Hopkins.